joeytwiddle/significant-white-space/README.md

   Common problem cases (some of which can be found in the SWS source code) are identified by heuristic regexps, and warnings are emitted if SWS is unsure how to correctly handle them.
 However, heuristics only push the horizon; they usually fail to cover all cases.
 In future we hope to present a clear description of the coding style and options neccessary to stay safe.
 (For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, and set the options to take advantage of these simplified conditions and warn if they are breached.)

+- Indentation of the original code must be correct for transformation to sws.
+(E.g. this can be thrown up if you comment out the top and bottom lines of an if statement.)
+A fix for this could be to parse `{` and `}`s and force correct indentation in the output.

 - Indentation of single-line comments is meaningful.
 If you have `//`s which look like outdent, curlies will be generated!
 This may change in future, but at the moment it is considered a feature, allowing us to indicate empty blocks in the code (we need *something* to indent, or curlies cannot be generated).

+- Multi-line block comments `/* ... */` are somewhat supported, but single-line entries in the middle of a line can cause trouble (e.g. on the line introducing an indented/curled code block).
+(Reason: splitLineAtComment returns two Strings, left and right.
+If we want to stick with single-line algorithm, we need to change that return to [start_state, code/comment, comment/code, code/comment, ..., comment/code, end_state])

 - You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.

 - FIXED: Semicolon injection's inability to detect multi-line comments and trailing comments can cause them to appear unwantedly.
 (SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)
 You can either stick with a strict single-line comment style, or try to stop caring about odd semicolons appearing in comments!

-- Indentation of the original code must be correct for transformation to sws.
-(E.g. this can be thrown up if you comment out the top and bottom lines of an if statement.)
-A fix for this could be to parse `{` and `}`s and force correct indentation in the output.

 - Since indentation is required to create curlies `{` `}`, if you attempt to create a class or function (or any block) with an empty body, you had better add an indented dummy line too (e.g. a comment) or you won't get curlies (and with SCI you will get a semicolon).